 Concluding by offering his gratitude, Breland stated: “I thank you for all of your words!

 “I chose this one (with Teddy Atlas) because it hit most of the marks and said as only he could!
 Thanks, Teddy Atlas.

 “Let me add this last, the Twitter pic that’s out there is not from me.
 It’s not how I speak, and there’s nothing funny about this show that’s going on!

 “Stay tuned!
 Stay well, and I’m still standing!”

-The final point where Breland mentions a tweet referred to a doctored post using his verified Twitter account.
-The platform is unused since 2016.
+The final point is where Breland mentions a tweet referred to a doctored post using his verified Twitter account.
+The platform has been unused since 2016.

-Despite this, someone took it upon themselves to mock up their own response to Wilder, which was wrongly taken as truth by some.
+Despite this, some took it upon themselves to mock up their own response to Wilder, which some wrongly considered accurate.